James Boasberg: Early life and education

-Boasberg was born in San Francisco, California, in 1963, to Sarah Margaret (née Szold) and Emanuel Boasberg III.
-The family moved to Washington, D.C. when Boasberg's father accepted a position in Sargent Shriver's Office of Economic Opportunity, a Great Society agency responsible for implementing and administering many of Lyndon B. Johnson's War on Poverty programs.
+Boasberg was born in San Francisco, California, in 1963, to parents Sarah Margaret (née Szold) and Emanuel Boasberg III.
+The following year, the family moved to Washington, D.C., where Boasberg grew up, after his father accepted a position in the Office of Economic Opportunity, which played a key role in implementing many of President Lyndon B. Johnson's war on poverty programs.
+James and his younger brother Tom both attended St. Albans School, an Episcopal college prep academy in Washington.